jsommers/cbook/preface.rst

     <h4>Preface</h4>

-This little book of C is based on the "Essential C" document written by Nick Parlante at Stanford University.
+This book is based on the "Essential C" document written by Nick Parlante at Stanford University.
 The original document is available at http://cslibrary.stanford.edu/101/.
 The Essential C document was last updated in 2003, which is one reason why this document exists.
 Programming languages and compilers change, and I wanted to take the good work that Nick had done and make several updates to modernize and tailor the text.
 The notice reproduced below is copied from Essential C:

 .. epigraph::